- Writer: Steve Englehart

 Page 19 – Panel 2: Though Driq can’t speak, he uses his power ring to relate his story to Harbinger.

-Page 19 – Panel 3: These are the Green Lanterns of the Klyminade, a sector of space near Earth’s, and which were mentioned in Green Lantern Corps #217 which was written by Steve Englehart.
+Page 19 – Panel 3: These are the Green Lanterns of the Klyminade, a sector of space near Earth’s, and which were mentioned in GREEN LANTERN CORPS #217 which was written by Steve Englehart.
 The top row are Olapet; an unnamed GL; Driq (looking a little healthier here); and Flodo Span; the two below are both unnamed.
-GLC #217 mentions that there were eight GLs in this group but the only survivors were Olapet, Flodo Span and, because his ring would not allow him to die, Driq.
+GREEN LANTERN CORPS #217 mentions that there were eight GLs in this group but the only survivors were Olapet, Flodo Span and, because his ring would not allow him to die, Driq.

-Page 19 – Panel 4: This is Sinestro, seen in flashback to the same issue of GLC mentioned above.
+Page 19 – Panel 4: This is Sinestro, seen in flashback to the same issue of GREEN LANTERN CORPS mentioned above.

 Page 20 – Panel 1: With the exposition dealt with, Driq helps harbinger escape.